guohuanwen/OpenGL/README.md

 ### My code used to work but it doesn't now

-Make sure that you include GLEW before GLFW, and before including GLEW you have this line `#define GLEW_STATIC `.
+Make sure that you include GLEW before GLFW, and before including GLEW you have this line `#define GLEW_STATIC`.
 If you already have that, and you're still having problems you can contact me from this e mail : **batuhanyigit1705@gmail.com**.
-Before contacting just make sure that you didn't made anything wrong in your code.
+Before contacting just make sure that you didn't make anything wrong in your code.